Example

 Thermal resistance is a heat property and a measurement of a temperature difference by which an object or material resists a heat flow.
 Thermal resistance is the reciprocal of thermal conductance.

-A is the cross-sectional area (perpendicular to the path of heat flow) (m2)
+is the cross-sectional area (perpendicular to the path of heat flow) (m)

 Example